-If you have a limited time for Mekong holiday, no time for Chau Doc overnight tour.
+If you have a limited time for the Mekong holiday, no time for the Chau Doc overnight tour.
 From Can Tho, you absolutely can take a day-trip-tour to Tra Su forest.
-Please, aware that the 128km one-way drive may give you a consideration (about 3-3,5 hours).
+Please, be aware that the 128km one-way drive may give you a consideration (about 3-3,5 hours).
 But if you have one full day to do and see in Mekong.
-Tra Su forest is a worth visiting place.
+Tra Su forest is a place worth visiting.
 Top tip: Saving time and Chau Doc hotel to do a day-round-trip from Can Tho is a great plan.
 Contact vemekong.com for more tour details and fantastic activities.

 From Chau Doc.
 You can hire a bicycle or motorbike and get to the forest by yourself.
 With this way, you only pay for the Chau Doc bike rental and gas and forest entrance ticket.
 Or hire a car and driver to the forest for a half day trip.
 Or book a guided tour from Chau Doc town.

 From Can Tho.
 You can hire a bicycle or motorbike and get to the forest by yourself.
 But it is 128km away.
 It is better to hire a car to visit the forest, this option is much cheaper than the guided tour from Can Tho, because of the long drive and full guided services.